MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 - **`max_dist`** is the distance in blocks between the cow and the potential target in the filter.
 - **`must_see`** is a Boolean that determines if the cow needs to have vision on its target.
 The cow will have to look directly at the player in order for the cow to consider the player a target.

-### Minecraft:behavior.meleeattack
+### minecraft:behavior.meleeattack

-Once the cow is able to located a target, the next step is to allow an attack using the `behavior.meleeattack` component.
+Once the cow is able to located a target, the next step is to allow an attack using the `minecraft:behavior.meleeattack` component.

 ```JSON
 "minecraft:behavior.melee_attack": {